Discover curated products from our exclusive brands

 The role of search engine optimization (SEO) for Shopify stores is pivotal in boosting brand visibility and driving organic traffic.

-These tips are compiled from OpenStore’s e-commerce experience of running 40+ Shopify brands and from the learnings of US-based Shopify founders.
-Leveraging such a wealth of insights, we have curated the most impactful strategies that have consistently delivered tangible results in driving organic growth and revenue.
+These tips are compiled from OpenStore’s e-commerce experience of running 50 Shopify brands and from the learnings of US-based Shopify founders.
+With over 10 years of SEO experience — working in-house at startups, at agencies with enterprise clients, and on my own businesses — I have curated the most impactful strategies that have consistently delivered tangible results in driving organic growth and revenue.

 How to get organic traffic to your Shopify store?
 Develop a well-rounded SEO strategy and deliver high-quality content that resonates with your target audience.